-The dispensary shelves used to store stock were organised and tidy.
+In each dispensary, the shelves used to store stock were organised and tidy.
 The stock was arranged alphabetically.
-Date checking was undertaken each week and the entire dispensary was checked every 3 months.
+Date checking was undertaken each week and a rolling 12-week cycle meant that each item of stock was checked at least every three months.
 Spot checks revealed no date expired stock or mixed batches.
+There were several boxes of dispensed medication which had been uncollected and returned to the shelves.
+These did not always bear the batch number or expiry date.
 Prescriptions containing owings were appropriately managed, and the prescription was kept with the balance until it was collected.
-Stock was obtained from reputable sources including Alliance and AHH.
+Stock was obtained from reputable sources including Alliance and AAH.
 Specials were obtained from Alliance Specials.
 Invoices were seen to this effect.
 Records of recalls and alerts were seen and were annotated with the outcome and the date actioned.

 Staff were aware of the Falsified Medicines Directive (FMD).
 They could check the anti-tampering device on each medicine was intact during the dispensing process.
 But they were not verifying nor decommissioning stock at the time of the inspection.
-The updated PMR system had the capability to be FMD compliant.
-The pharmacy's SOPs were being updated to reflect the changes FMD would bring to the pharmacy's processes.
+The company was in the process of rolling out a new PMR system which had the capability to be FMD compliant.
+The pharmacy's SOPs were being updated by the support office to reflect the changes FMD would bring to the pharmacy's processes.

-CDs were stored in accordance with legal requirements in an approved cabinet.
+CDs were stored in accordance with legal requirements in approved cabinets.
 Denaturing kits were available for safe destruction of CDs.
 Expired CDs were clearly marked and segregated in the cabinet.
 Patient returned CDs were recorded in a register and destroyed with a witness with two signatures were recorded.
 The dispensary fridges were clean, tidy and well organised and records of temperatures were maintained.
 The maximum and minimum temperatures were within the required range of 2 to 8 degrees Celsius.